bolt/docs/docs/upgrading/upgrading-from-30.md

 =========================

-Recently it has been announced the release of Bolt 5 and since Bolt 3 is reaching end of life soon, we have made this guide to make the migration process a bit more pleasant for you.
+Recently it has been announced the release of Bolt 5 and since Bolt 3 is reaching end of life the 31st of December 2021, we have made this guide to make the migration process a bit more pleasant for you.

 Keep reading and happy Bolt migration!